An Activist’s Guide to Information Security

 Modern technology enables the surveillance of the spoken word from far away and even microphone-unfriendly places such as swimming pools and concert halls can theoretically be surveyed with modern noise-cancelling technology.
 However, taking a walk is still a fairly secure way of communication, when it is reasonably unlikely that hidden microphones are placed in clothes and accessories (that means no mobile phones, too!).
 If more security is needed, one can resort to writing on paper in a sight-protected place (e.g. under a blanket).

-Hopefully you already figured that relying on the confidentiality of snail mail is a gamble at best.
+Hopefully you already figured that relying on the confidentiality of snail mail is a gamble at best (e.g. a German article about mail surveillance).
 Code words are a last refuge for the imprisoned and desperate, but history has shown that relying on a secret method (e.g. swapping letters) alone to hide information is easily broken.

-The second most important thing to know is that mobile phones have a unique IMEI number, that identifies it in the mobile network.
-Normally the information about your IMEI is registered in operator network together with SIM card, that means when you put a new SIM card into your old phone, it can be easily linked to your old SIM card.
-So for a safe phone, both SIM cards and phones need to be acquired and swapped in a way that does not link them to any other information, i.e. by buying phones with cash and getting pre-registered SIM cards or registering them anonymously in the network, for example via TOR (see below).
+The second most important thing to know about mobile phones is that they have a unique IMEI number, that identifies it in the mobile network.
+Your phone’s IMEI is registered in the operator network together with SIM card.
+That means when you put a new SIM card into your old phone, it can be easily linked to your old SIM card.
+So for a safe phone, both SIM card and phone need to be acquired and used in a way that does not link them to any other information, i.e. by buying phones with cash and getting pre-registered SIM cards or registering them anonymously providing fake information (where at all possible), for example via TOR (see below).
+Besides law enforcement, even private corporations may be able to obtain the data your mobile number was registered with (source).

 To work, mobile phones regularly contact the base station they are booked into, which locates the phone within a minimum of about 400m from the cell tower in urban areas (source).
 This information is routinely stored by mobile carriers and therefore available without prior targeted surveillance (source).
 For users of centralized location services (like Google Maps), the police may be able to obtain extremely accurate long time location profiles from the provider (source).